aws-samples/step-functions-workflows-collection/moderated-image-catalog-cdk/typescript/README.md

 1. An image stored in [Amazon S3](https://aws.amazon.com/s3/) is checked for inappropriate content using the [Amazon Rekognition](https://aws.amazon.com/rekognition/) `DetectModerationLabels` API.
 2. Based on the result of (1), appropriate images are forwarded to image processing while inappropriate ones trigger an email notification.
 3. Appropriate images undergo two processing steps in parallel: the detection of objects and text in the image via Amazon Rekognition’s `DetectLabels` and `DetectText` APIs.
 The results of both processing steps are saved in an [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) table.
-4. An inappropriate image triggers an email notification for manual content moderation via the [Amazon Simple Notification Service (SNS)](https://aws.amazon.com/sns/).
+4. An inappropriate image triggers an email notification for manual content moderation via the [Amazon Simple Notification Service (SNS)](https://aws.amazon.com/sns/) topic.

 ## Testing